docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 Something went wrong: {error.message}

 {/await} ``` > During SSR, only the pending branch renders.
-If expression isn't a Promise, only `:then` branch renders. ## Simplified Variants Omit `:catch` when error handling isn't needed: ```svelte {#await promise}
+Non-Promise expressions only render the `:then` branch. **Simplified variants:** ```svelte {#await promise}

 waiting for the promise to resolve...